-The long term negative impacts of inorganic, synthetic fertilizers on soil, water, and air are now well-established facts.
+The long-term negative impacts of synthetic fertilizers on soil, water, and air are now well-established facts.
 Hundreds of peer-reviewed scientific papers – dating as far back as 1930 – have described the environmental damage caused by using these chemicals to grow food and other plants, yet nitrogen and phosphorous-heavy fertilizers still persist in home gardens and farms.
-The reality is that in gardening, organic methods are far superior, and in the case of farming, can deliver equivalent yields.
+The reality is that in gardening, organic methods are far superior and, in the case of farming, can deliver equivalent yields.
 But marketing targeted at homeowners and the corporate stranglehold on the farm system drowns out this message.

 Compost is safer than synthetic fertilizer

 Nitrogen, phosphorous, and potassium (N-P-K) are the “big 3” chemicals required in varying ratios by plants.
-Synthetic fertilizers and compost both supply these, but their actions and impacts are considerably different.
+Synthetic fertilizers and compost both supply these, but their actions and impacts differ considerably.

-Compost gradually feeds N-P-K to plants along with additional, supporting micronutrients over a period of months (percentages vary based on the ingredients of the compost).
+Compost gradually feeds N-P-K to plants along with additional, supporting micronutrients over a period of months (percentages vary based on the compost’s ingredients).
 This gradual feeding also supplies the soil food web as well – the bacteria, fungi, and insect and animal life necessary to sustain plants.
 Synthetic fertilizers on the other hand, are concentrated, water-soluble, man-made versions of these chemicals.
 Most formulations only contain these three chemicals, but some also contain pesticides and herbicides.

 When applied, the water-soluble chemicals in fertilizers not taken up by the roots of garden plants or grass is washed away into local watersheds where these excess chemicals cause significant damage.
 These fertilizers are salt-based solutions that acidify soil with long-term use, rendering it inhospitable for microbial life.
 Adding to the problem are the gardeners and homeowners who don’t read the package directions – they apply a heavier dose of fertilizer than the manufacturer recommends, which increases the impact on the local environment.
 But the problem extends beyond backyards and local waterways.